 In 2005, Jay Skylus, founder and CEO of Aevum, came across the news of US troop bodies recovered in Afghanistan.
 As the reports developed, Jay noticed that difficulties in communications in Afghanistan was a reiterated factor.
-With his own brother serving in the US military, Jay felt deep compassion for thoose who lost their own brothers and worked to make sense of the difficulties faced by communication systems in Afghanistan.
-After conducting research and feeling compelled that increased accessibility to space could bridge the technology gaps that could save lives, Jay resolved to democratize access to space and never looked back.
+With his own brother serving in the US military, Jay felt deep compassion for those who lost their own brothers and worked to make sense of the difficulties faced by communication systems in Afghanistan.
+After conducting research and feeling compelled that reducing the high logistics barrier to space access could bridge the technology gaps and save lives, Jay resolved to democratize access to space and never looked back.

 Aevum, Inc. was founded to provide the technologies and logistics necessary to empower people to share their stories.